- Clean Energy Research Group

 Most of our graduate students also have the opportunity to be teaching assistants.
-As teaching assistants they conduct weekly tutorials with two to three different groups.
-TAs help their students with essays, grade essays, exams and presentations, and help students prepare for midterms and finals.Our graduates are highly enthusiastic about their work as teaching assistants which, they say, provides them with an excellent learning experience.
-They not only learn about the teaching enterprise and about working with post-secondary students, they also gain a greater understanding of their discipline.
+As teaching assistants, they conduct weekly tutorials with two to three different groups.
+TAs help their students with essays, as well as grade essays, exams and presentations.
+They also help students prepare for midterms and finals.Our graduates are highly enthusiastic about their work as TAs which, they say, provides them with an excellent learning experience.
+They not only learn about the teaching enterprise and working with post-secondary students, but they also gain a greater understanding of their discipline.

 Such major external grants provide considerable funding and diverse research opportunities for our graduate students.
 Our faculty also give a high priority to effective and challenging teaching.
 This combination makes our department an exciting place for academic study.

-The Library facilities at SFU are kept up to date with strong new acquisitions policies and extensive online services.
+The library facilities at SFU are kept up-to-date with strong new acquisitions policies and extensive online services.
 The library was one of the first Canadian research libraries to provide an online catalogue for its entire collection.
-The book and journal collections are augmented by a variety of online full text sources and an easy-to-use online request system for materials from Western Canadian university libraries.
+The book and journal collections are augmented by a variety of online full-text sources and an easy-to-use online request system for materials from western Canadian university libraries.

 Computer facilities, including email accounts, on-campus and home access to all library-based services and a number of micro-computer labs are available to students.
 As well, consultants are on hand to help graduate students with a wide variety of topics including statistics, numerical analysis, database usage and computer purchases.

 Positioned on the top of Burnaby Mountain at the northern end of the suburb of Burnaby, the university overlooks Burrard Inlet.
 With spectacular views in all directions, the campus is situated in a picture postcard location.

 Vancouver and the Lower Mainland

-Apply to SFU or get more info
+Apply to SFU or get more info.

 To take the next step toward your graduate degree in political science, apply now.